ninjapanzer/tsrc/docs/guide/basics.md

 * `foo` will be cloned in `<work>/foo` using `git@gitlab.local/acme/foo.git` origin url.
 * Similarly, `bar` will be cloned in `<work>/bar` using `git@gitlab.local:acme/bar.git`.

+!!! note
+    For any command that requires a workspace to exist (`foreach`, `log`, etc.), you can run `tsrc` from anywhere in the workspace, not just at the top: tsrc will walk up the filesystem looking for a workspace root.

 ## Making sure all the repositories are up to date

 You can update all the repositories by using `tsrc sync`.

-* The manifest itself will be updated first.
+* The manifest itself is updated first.
-* If a new repository has been added to the manifest, it will be cloned.
+* If a new repository has been added to the manifest, it is cloned.
+* If a repository has been cloned in the workspace but *removed* from the manifest, it simply gets ignored.
-* Lastly, the other repositories will be updated.
+* Lastly, the other repositories are updated.

-Note that `tsrc sync` only updates the repositories if the changes are trivial:
+Note that `tsrc sync` only updates the repositories if the changes are trivial. tsrc will not touch any repository if:

-* If the branch has diverged, `tsrc` will do nothing.
-It's up to you to use `rebase` or `merge`.
+* The repository is dirty
+* The local branch has diverged from upstream
-* Ditto if there is no remote tracking branch.
+* There is no remote tracking branch

-!!! note
-    Like `git`, tsrc will walk up the folders hierarchy looking for a `.tsrc` folder, which means you can run tsrc commands anywhere in your workspace, not just at the top.